OWEN

 Open Workspace for Engineered Neutronics

-The nuclear reactor modeling toolkit for VS Code & Cursor — syntax highlighting, a visual lattice builder, geometry preview, deep input validation, and workflow automation for MCNP, OpenMC, Serpent, and SCONE.
+The nuclear reactor modeling toolkit for VS Code & Cursor — a Monte Carlo language server, visual lattice and input builders, full-core 3D geometry preview, native OpenMC rendering and verification, a cross-code results viewer, and workflow automation for MCNP, OpenMC, Serpent, and SCONE.

 A BelvoirDynamics product · part of ReactorMC